 Download the full report

-This briefing outlines the Public Sector Equality Duty contained in section 149 of the Equality Act 2010, which requires public authorities to have due regard to a number of equality considerations when exercising their functions.
+This briefing outlines the Public Sector Equality Duty contained in section 149 of the Equality Act 2010, which requires public authorities to have due regard to several equality considerations when exercising their functions.

-The briefing also provides an overview of Equality Impact Assessments.
-These are assessments that public authorities often carry out prior to implementing a policy, with a view to ascertaining its potential impact on equality.
-They are not required by law, although are a way of facilitating and evidencing compliance with the Public Sector Equality Duty.
+This briefing also provides an overview of Equality Impact Assessments.
+These are assessments that public authorities often carry out prior to implementing policies, with a view to predicting their impact on equality.
+The Equality Act 2010 does not specifically require them to be carried out, although they are a way of facilitating and evidencing compliance with the Public Sector Equality Duty.